AbirDey2002/Skrypto-Ethereum-Transaction/README.md

 A JavaScript Application that uses
 - Vite
 - Tailwind CSS
-- Solidity for Smart_Contract on Ethereum Blockchain
+- Solidity for Smart_Contract for Ethereum Blockchain

 Properties
-- FrontEnd application
+- FrontEnd Web 3.0 application
 - Tested on Goerli Test Network
 - MetaMask wallet needed for Wallet to Wallet transfer
 - Linked with the Ethereum Mainnet